 If it's just so someone can make money, I'm against it.
-If it's truly to benefit Anonymous danger ot strangers.
+If it's truly to benefit the neighborhood or humanity in general (such as through affordable housing), I would support it.

-Anonymous i do want to have any housing, stores or apartment that could put the kids' in
+i do want to have any housing, stores or apartment that could put the kids' in danger ot strangers.

-Anonymous Don't need more retail here.
+Don't need more retail here.